Real Testing. Unbiased Reviews.

 Unlike the “sponsored” reviews out there, I purchased the Stinson 7 with my own money and zero bias.

-I’ll be sharing my critical scoring with 10 years of experience as a professional trail runner, and outdoors enthusiast.
+I’ll be sharing my scoring from 16 years as a professional trail runner and outdoors enthusiast, backed by 135+ miles of real testing in my own pair.

 The Stinson 7 combines HOKA’s signature high stack cushioning with innovative stability features that address the traditional weaknesses of maximalist trail shoes.